Crosby, short-handed Penguins beat winless Wild 7-4

 Crosby continued his success against Minnesota — increasing his total to 23 points in 18 career games against the Wild — but Pittsburgh got support throughout the lineup while playing without four key forwards.

-Evgeni Malkin and Nick Bjugstad each missed his third straight game with a lower-body injury.
+Malkin and Bjugstad each missed his third straight game with a lower-body injury.
 Malkin was placed on long-term injured reserve.
-Bryan Rust hasn’t played this season with upper-body injury and Alex Galchenyuk missed his second straight game with a lower-body injury.
+Rust hasn’t played this season with upper-body injury and Galchenyuk missed his second straight game with a lower-body injury.

 After breaking out for seven goals in the last game played by Malkin and Bjugstad, the Penguins had scored three goals in the previous two games.
 The injuries forced the callups of Johnson, Lafferty and Blandisi.